-The Montpelier Archaeology Department has hosted field schools for more than two decades, beginning in 1987 with James Madison University.
+The Montpelier Archaeology Department has hosted field schools for thirty-six years, beginning in 1987 with James Madison University.
 The program has grown to include students from a variety of universities, spanning the US and abroad.

-The Archaeology Field School at James Madison’s Montpelier is one month long, and is offered 10 times annually as a 4, 5, or 6 credit-hour course.
-A no credit course is also available, space permitting.
-While Montpelier manages both prehistoric and historic sites, the field school focuses on the historic archaeology of the 18th and 19th centuries.
-The focus for this year's field school is home for an enslaved family located in the South Yard adjacent to the Montpelier main house.
+The Archaeology Field School at James Madison’s Montpelier is one month long, offered once annually, and is available with* or without course credit.
+While Montpelier manages both Native American and historic sites, the field school focuses on the historical archaeology of the 18th and 19th centuries.

 The field school is an intensive course designed to give students training in field and laboratory techniques.
-Students are housed at our intern house on the property, and will be introduced to the archaeological method through practical experience while engaged in unit excavations (Phase II and III).
+Students are housed at our intern residence on the property, and will be introduced to the archaeological method through practical experience while engaged in unit excavations (Phase II and III).
 Students will also be introduced to survey techniques and tools (e.g. total station), and will be trained in digital data collection techniques including: ESRI's Arc Field Maps, digital mapping, and mobile photogrammetry.

-Students who have participated in the Archaeology Field School are also invited to apply for competitive internships (including paid internships), over the summer and winter months.
+Students who have participated in the Archaeology Field School are also invited to apply for competitive internships (including paid internships).
 See the Montpelier Internships page for more information on these opportunities.
-The $400 fee for the field school also includes housing.
-We do offer scholarships for African American students.
-Read more about our internship programs here.
+The fee for the field school includes on-site housing.

 *The Montpelier Archaeology Field School is accredited through James Madison University and SUNY Plattsburgh.